 Know the locations of all available exits stairwells from your floor in case the nearest one is blocked by fire or smoke.
 It is a good idea to count the number of doors between your apartment and the exit stairwell in case there is smoke in the hallway and your visibility is limited.
 Never use an elevator in the event of a fire, unless you are directed to do so by the Fire Department.
-Make sure all exit stairwell doors are clear of clutter, clearly marked with exit signs, and not locked or blocked by security bars.
+Make sure all exit stairwell doors are clear of clutter, not locked or blocked by security bars, and clearly marked with exit signs.

-If the smoke alarm sounds in your apartment/room and there is a fire, evacuate immediately, ensuring to close doors behind you.
+If the smoke alarm sounds in your apartment and there is a fire, evacuate immediately, ensuring to close doors behind you.
 Pull a pull station on your way out to activate the building fire alarm which will notify everyone in the building of the fire.
 Never try to fight the fire before leaving.
-Go to your meeting place outside and call 911 to notify the Fire Department once you are outside.
+Know where your meeting place is outside and go there when you evacuate and call 911 to notify the Fire Department once you are outside.

-If you are in your apartment/room and the building fire alarm sounds, feel the door before opening.
-If it is hot, do not open it.
-Call 911 from your apartment/room and tell them where you are.
+If you are in your apartment and the building fire alarm sounds, feel the door before opening.
+If it is hot, DO NOT open it.
+Call 911 from your apartment and tell them where you are.
 Place wet towels or blankets at the base of your door and around any vents to prevent smoke from entering your apartment.
 Remember, you have to protect yourself from smoke.
 Most people die from smoke, not fire.
-Wait in your apartment/room by a window for the fire department to come get you out.
+Wait in your apartment by a window for the fire department to come get you out.
 If the door is cool, leave by the nearest exit.
 If there is smoke in the hallway, get down low and crawl under the smoke.
 Go to your meeting place outside and call 911.